Sage and Sparrow Conservation Area

 Grasshopper sparrow (Photo by Jerry Oldnettel)

 The Sage and Sparrow Conservation Area is a truly magnificent and nationally significant project in the South Okanagan Similkameen.
-The 3,440-acre (1,390-hectare) conservation area sits on the Canada-U.S. border near Osoyoos and protects part of an international swath of rare grassland habitat.
+The 1,390-hectare (3,440-acre) conservation area sits on the Canada-U.S. border near Osoyoos.
+It protects part of an international swath of rare grassland habitat.
 Sage and Sparrow is a crucial component of a migratory corridor for species moving between the desert areas of the western United States and the dry grasslands of interior BC.

-The conservation area was created through the acquisition of four connected properties located soutwest of Osoyoos.
-Each property brings distinct features to the overall conservation area, creating a world-class refuge for many rare and endangered grassland species.
+The conservation area was created through the acquisition of four connected properties southwest of Osoyoos.
+Each property brings distinct features to the overall conservation area.
+Together, they create a world-class refuge for many rare and endangered grassland species.

 Sagebrush Slopes (Photo by Dick Cannings)

-Sagebrush Slopes (protected 2012) is named for the fragrant bush that dominates the property, making it one of the most extensive sagebrush landscapes in BC.
-Pockets of trembling aspen woodlands flourish in the gullies on the property, providing covering habitat for mule deer, ruffed grouse, magpies and a variety of cavity-nesting creatures.
+Sagebrush Slopes (protected 2012) is named for the fragrant bush that dominates the property.
+It's one of the most extensive sagebrush landscapes in BC.
+Pockets of trembling aspen woodlands flourish in the gullies on the property.
+They provide habitat for mule deer, ruffed grouse, magpies and a variety of cavity-nesting creatures.
 Two mouse species of conservation concern — western harvest mouse and Great Basin pocket mouse — thrive here.

 Sparrow Grasslands, BC (Photo by NCC)